-One purpose of this pamphlet is to discuss strategies for structuring self-employment in order to avoid paying military taxes.
 Some of the strategies covered in this pamphlet are not legal.
 Civil disobedience should be a conscious, as well as a conscientious choice.
-Readers who have any doubts or concerns about the legality of particular actions, or their likely or potential consequences, should consult an experienced war tax counselor.
+Readers who have any doubts or concerns about the legality of particular actions or their likely or potential consequences should consult an experienced war tax counselor.
 Advice from accountants or attorneys may be helpful in setting up a cooperative or corporation or in clarifying legal home business deductions; generally they will not offer advice about war tax resistance specifically.

 If most of your income is for goods or services provided to individuals or businesses that don’t report these payments to the IRS, the records at the IRS won’t show the taxable income you receive.
 A number of self-employment businesses typically provide services to customers of this type.
 These include:

 A person who gets taxable income and doesn’t file returns can take some long term precautions that will make it difficult for the IRS to find out that there was taxable income, or determine the amount of it for a civil claim or a criminal prosecution.
 These are some precautions that can be taken: